Front, rear, side, and all other types of house extension plans by our expert architectural designers

 Visit the UK planning portal for more advice or book us to come for a chat.

-The final step before the build takes place with your house extension plan is to gain a building certificate from building control, through your local authority or via private body if you so wish.
+The final step before the build takes place with your house extension plan is to gain a building certificate from building control, through your local authority or via a private body if you so wish.
 That means you need:

 - Building control approval